FrostKiwi/treasurechest/posts/dual-kawase/dual-kawase.md

 	<figcaption>Dual Kawase sampling patterns<br>Excerpt from <a href="https://www.iryoku.com/next-generation-post-processing-in-call-of-duty-advanced-warfare/" target="_blank">Bandwidth-Efficient Rendering</a>, talk by <a href="https://theorg.com/org/arm/org-chart/marius-bjorge" target="_blank">Marius Bjørge</a></figcaption>
 </figure>

 This blur works with the idea of Masaki Kawase's "placing diagonal samples at increasing distance", but does so in conjunction with downsampling, which effectively performs this "increase in distance".
 There is also a dedicated upsample filter.
-I'll let Marius Bjørge explain this one, an excerpt [from his talk](https://dl.acm.org/doi/suppl/10.1145/2776880.2787664/suppl_file/a184.mp4)
+I'll let Marius Bjørge explain this one, an excerpt [from his talk mentioned above](https://dl.acm.org/doi/suppl/10.1145/2776880.2787664/suppl_file/a184.mp4)

 <audio controls><source src="audio/dualKawaseTalk.mp3" type="audio/mpeg"></audio>

 <blockquote><strong>Marius Bjørge</strong>: For lack for a better name, dual filter is something I come up with when playing with different downsampling and upsampling patterns.
-It's sort of a derivative of the Kavasa filter, but instead of ping-ponging between two equally sized textures, this filter works by having the same filter for down sampling and having another filter for upsampling.<br><br>The downsample filter works by sampling four pixels covering the target pixel, and you also have four pixels on the corner of this pixel to smudge in some information from all the neighboring pixels.
+It's sort of a derivative of the Kawase filter, but instead of ping-ponging between two equally sized textures, this filter works by having the same filter for down sampling and having another filter for upsampling.<br><br>The downsample filter works by sampling four pixels covering the target pixel, and you also have four pixels on the corner of this pixel to smudge in some information from all the neighboring pixels.
 So the end upsample filter works by reconstructing information from the downsample pass.
 So this pattern was chosen to get a nice smooth circular shape.</blockquote>

 Let's try it.
-This time, there are fragment shaders, as there is an upsample and downsample stage.
+This time, there are two blur shaders, as there is an upsample and downsample stage.
 Again, there is no `kernelSize`.
 Instead there are `downsampleLevels`, which performs the blur in conjunction with the down sampling.
 Play around with all the slider and get a feel for it.

 {% include "./demos/dual-kawase.htm" %}

 It's also a gaussian-like blur.
 Remember our first gaussian Blur?
-It's performance dropped exponentially, as we increased kernel radius.
+Its performance tanked exponentially, as we increased kernel radius.
 But now, with each downsample step, the required texture taps grow slower and slower.
-The stronger our blur, the less additional samples we require!
+The stronger our blur, the less _additional_ samples we require!

-This was of special interest to Marius Bjørge, as his goal was to reduce memory access, which are especially slow on mobile devices, and still produce a motion-stable non shimmering blur.
+This was of special interest to Marius Bjørge, as his goal was to reduce memory access, which is especially slow on mobile devices, and still produce a motion-stable non shimmering blur.
 Speaking of which, go into bloom mode, crank `lightBrightness` and compare it to our [downsample](#downsampling) example.

 Even though the resolution is reduced to the same `downSample` level, no shimmering!
 That's the Dual Kawase Blur for you - A gaussian-like post-processing blur, with good performance, no heavy repeated memory writes and motion stable output.
 This makes it ideal as a basic building block for visual effects like bloom.